10krotator/rcsang/README.md

 Hello!
-I'm Sangharsh.
 I am an engineer based-in Sweden.
 I love building stuff.
 I'm currently working on an opensource library for sustainable materials.
 You can reach me on Twitter @ShmataData.

 <!--
 **rcsang/rcsang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.